Sarmizegetusa/Coding-Challenge/README.md

 Before attempting the challenge, make sure you have a Github account, and create a public repository (ex.
 PivvitChallenge), where you'll put all the code you create during the challenge.

-Setup an environment with PHP 7 (preferably using Laravel 5.3, but feel free to use any or no framework), and Javascript (preferably using AngularJS 1.2, but feel free to use any or no framework), and have everything ready to just start coding.
+Setup an environment with PHP 7.4, Laravel 7, and VueJS 2, and have everything ready to just start coding.

 ## Instructions

-Based on the API documentation, use PHP (preferably using Laravel 5.3, but feel free to use any or no framework), to implement working endpoints for Create Purchase and Retrieve List of Purchases.
+Based on the API documentation, use Laravel to implement working endpoints for Create Purchase and Retrieve List of Purchases.

     https://github.com/Sarmizegetusa/Coding-Challenge/wiki